mend/renovate-ce-ee/docs/configuration-github.md

 The App requires the following permissions if available:

-* Repository metadata: Read-only
 * Repository administration: Read-only
-* Commit statuses: Read & write
 * Checks: Read & write (if available)
+* Repository contents: Read & write
 * Issues: Read & write
+* Repository metadata: Read-only
 * Pull Requests: Read & write
 * Security vulnerability alerts: Read-only (if available)
-* Repository contents: Read & write
+* Commit statuses: Read & write

 The App should also subscribe to the following webhook events:

+* Security Advisory
-* Repository
+* Check run
-* Status
+* Check suite
 * Issues
 * Pull request
 * Push
+* Repository
+* Status

 Description, Homepage, User authorization callback URL, and Setup URL are all unimportant so you may set them to whatever you like.